networkimprov/pacman-watch/README.md

     "Http": host:port for listener
     "Password": http requests must contain this
-    "Wait": integer time in seconds to wait for close message before sending email "To": should point to a mailing list
+    "UpdateWait": integer time in seconds to wait for close message before sending email "OkWait": integer time in minutes to wait for next client contact "To": should point to a mailing list
     "From": email address of sender